HHS/simpler-grants-gov/documentation/decisions/adr/0003-api-language.md

   - Free and open source to use
   - Ideal for data computation and complex database queries
 - **Cons**
-  - Single threaded locking of GIL can make computationally expensive opersation slower than other options
+  - Single threaded locking of GIL can make computationally expensive operations slower than other options

 ### Javascript and Node